simran-khanuja/demux/README.md

 ```
 bash scripts/train/run_ft_al.sh [FT-MODEL_PATH] [DATASET] [CONFIG] [STRATEGY]
 ```
+Note that the configs for all datasets are given in `scripts/train/dataset-configs.yaml`.
+This file can be updated with custom dataset details.

 To fine-tune a model on all strategies, we have wandb sweep configs defined in `scripts/train/wandb/configs`.
 These configs can be created by running the following command:
 ```